Skip to content

 • Managing school transportation in snowy or icy conditions.

-• Coordinating medical care with local providers, including pediatric clinics at Spectrum Health/Corewell Health and Trinity Health Grand Rapids.
+• Coordinating medical care with local providers, including pediatric clinics at Corewell Health/Corewell Health and Trinity Health Grand Rapids.

 Support and Training for Kinship Caregivers in Grand Rapids